 It is also important to operate the lights during the cycling period.
 Operate them by increasing the length of time used during the cycling period.
-Start at around 6 hours per day, then increase by an hour every couple of days until a full days length is reached.
-In addition to the lighting used, activated carbon should be used, and regular water changes should be implemented.
+Start at around 6 hours per day, then increase by an hour every couple of days until a full day’s length is reached.
+In addition to the lighting used, activated carbon should be used in the tank filter and regular water changes should be implemented.

 Here is a simple process to follow for cycling with live rock in a tank that doesn’t already contain fish, corals, invertebrates, or other creatures.

 Most Recent Articles: